 Virgin Trains First Class – I don’t often get to travel first class when I travel by train, especially if it is the four of us (my budget won’t stretch that far), but if it is just me I can sometimes justify it.
 It’s especially attractive if there is some sort of sale or deal on.

-Travelling First Class on Virgin Trains East Coast
+Travelling Virgin Trains 1st Class on the East Coast Line

 Often in January The Train Line or Virgin Trains run a good promotion.
-Last month, if you looked hard enough, they were selling York to London return tickets for just £10 standard and £40 first class.
+During the sale, if you looked hard enough, they were selling York to London return tickets for just £10 standard and £40 first class.
 When I was debating this I wanted to know just what I would get for the extra money, but didn’t find a great deal of information.
 I wanted to know if you go free food on First Class Virgin Trains, or whether you got free alcoholic drinks.
 So, I am writing this for you!
 I took photos of the menu (excuse if they are a bit blurry – the train was moving!)
 I’ll intersperse them throughout the post.

 So, what do you get for the extra money?

 Now, first of all the seats in First Class are roomier, so that is good.
 They also recline, so much more comfy.
 The arrangement of the seats is different to Standard class, in First Class you have tables of four and tables of two.
 (As well as forward facing singles and doubles).
 A table for two is perfect for a leisurely chat on your way to check out a show or see the sights!

-So, other than more bottom room, “What else do you get included in the price?”
+So, other than more bottom room, “What else do you get included in 1st Class on Virgin Trains?”
 I hear you cry!
 Well, quite a bit actually!